 Each has nuances, but one big difference is that a home equity loan has fixed monthly payments, while HELOC payments can vary.

-“With a home equity loan, you'll get the money today, but you'll start paying interest on it today as well,” says Michael Mariani, vice president of Save, Spend, and Lend at Fidelity Investments.
+“With a home equity loan, you'll get the money today, but you'll start paying interest on it today as well,” says Michael Mariani, vice president of lending solutions at Fidelity Investments.
 “With the line of credit, you're only going to pay interest on the funds when you actually draw them.”

 How to get a home equity loan or HELOC